Transport in Myanmar: Regulation

-The government of Myanmar has several ministries controlling transportation, including the Ministry of Construction, the Ministry of Border Affairs, the Ministry of Transport, the Ministry of Rail Transport, and etc.
+The government of Myanmar has several ministries controlling transportation, including the Ministry of Construction, the Ministry of Border Affairs, the Ministry of Transport, the Ministry of Rail Transport, etc.

 Myanmar's road network is generally managed by several government bodies, primarily Ministry of Construction and Ministry of Border Affairs, with Ministry of Transport responsible for road transport operations.

 According to the Roads Law of Myanmar, the Ministry of Construction oversees most matters concerning national highways, which plays the most important role in the country's road administration.
 Local road departments carry out tasks assigned by the Ministry of Construction and manage road affairs within their respective regions.
 The Ministry of Border Affairs coordinates road affairs in areas controlled by ethnic armed groups, such as Wa State.
 Additionally, City Development Committees are responsible for road construction and management within urban areas.